JiabaoYao/UB-CSE-555/README.md

 6. Due to different videos have different number of frames, we add paddings to transfer all video matrices to the same structure for trainging.

 ### 2.3 Dataset and loader
-1. Data source:
-All dataset with paddings:
-> dataset_all_padding_new.npz

-All dataset without paddings:
+1. Generate dataset by word num.
+Run this script and enter word number.
+Before run this script, you need to ensure you folder have all video npy files.
+All training datasets are finally from folder `./data_preprocess/dataset`
-> dataset_all_new.npz
+> python create_dataset_by_wordnum.py

-2. Data loader
+2. Dataset loader
 `dataset_loader.py` contains the integrated Dataset ([N, 2]) definition and a loader function.
 Use the loader as model input.

 How to use it?